Darth-Apple/BAM/readme.txt

 - memberlist.php                          Displays on the Memberlist
 - showthread.php?tid=947.
 Display only on a specific thread (in this case, thread 947)

-More documentation is available in advanced_documentation.txt.
 This is an advanced feature that is very powerful, but that has specific parameters that must be met in order to work properly.

 URL REWRITES: This plugin supports search engine friendly URLs as defined by MyBB's built-in htaccess file.
 You may paste these in exactly the same manner as native URLs, and BAM will convert these internally.